-As a pet owner, you may have heard or probably even used Benadryl to treat your seasonal allergies, but what you may not have done is give it to your dog.
+As a pet owner, you may hear or probably even used Benadryl to treat your seasonal allergies, but what you may not have done is give it to your dog.
 Benadryl works by moving to the smooth muscle and blood vessels to block H-1 receptors, hence alleviate allergy symptoms.
 Generally speaking, veterinarians advise against sharing our meds with pets, since our bodies and theirs react differently.

 For this reason, you need to consult your vet before making any independent medication decisions.
 Not all human medication is dangerous for dogs, however, and in some cases, you can give some of your medicines to Fido when treating him.